Nguyễn dynasty: Decline of the Nguyễn dynasty

 Tự Đức, or Prince Hồng Nhậm was Thiệu Trị's youngest son, well-educated in Confucian learning, he was crowned by minister and co-regent Trương Đăng Quế.
 Prince Hồng Bảo-the elder brother of Tự Đức, the primogeniture heir rebelled against Tự Đức on the day of his accession.
 This coup failed but he was spared execution on the intervention of Từ Dụ, with his sentence being reduced to life imprisonment.
 Aware of the rise of Western influences in Asia, Tự Đức confirmed his grandfathers isolationist policy towards the European powers, prohibiting embassies, forbidding trade and contact with foreigners and renewing the persecution of Catholics his grandfather had orchestrated.
 During Tự Đức's first twelve years, Vietnamese Catholics faced harsh persecution with 27 European missionaries, 300 Vietnamese priests and bishops, and 30,000 Vietnamese Christians executed and crucified from 1848 to 1860.

 In the late 1840s, another cholera outbreak hit Vietnam, having travelled from India.
-The epidemic quickly spread out of control and killed 800,000 people (8%–10% of Vietnam's 1847 population) across the Empire.
+The epidemic quickly spread out of control and killed 800,000 people (8–10% of Vietnam's 1847 population) across the Empire.
 Locusts plagued northern Vietnam in 1854, and a major rebellion in the following year damaged much of the Tonkin countryside.
-These various crises weakened the empires control over Tonkin considerably.
+These various crises weakened the empire's control over Tonkin considerably.

-In the 1850-1870s, a new class of liberal intellectuals emerged in the court as persecution relaxed, many of them Catholics who had studied abroad in Europe, most notably Nguyễn Trường Tộ, who urged the emperor to reform and transform the Empire following the Western model and open Vietnam to the west.
-Despite their efforts the conservative Confucian bureaucrats and Tự Đức himself had literal interest in such reforms.
-The economy remained largely agricultural, with 95% of the population living in rural areas, only mining offered potential to the modernists dreams of a western style state.
+In the 1850–70s, a new class of liberal intellectuals emerged in the court as persecution relaxed, many of them Catholics who had studied abroad in Europe, most notably Nguyễn Trường Tộ, who urged the emperor to reform and transform the Empire following the Western model and open Vietnam to the west.
+Despite their efforts the conservative Confucian bureaucrats and Tự Đức himself had a literal interest in such reforms.
+The economy remained largely agricultural, with 95% of the population living in rural areas, only mining offered potential to the modernist's dreams of a western-style state.